gatling/gatling-enterprise-control-plane-deployment/helm-chart/README.md

 helm repo update
 ```

-3. Search for Gatling Charts.
+3. Search for Gatling charts.
 Optional: To list all versions of the Gatling charts, include the `--versions` flag:
 ```sh
 helm search repo gatling
 ```